 Reciprocity is the mutual expectation for exchange of value or service.
-In all cultures, when one person gives something, the receiver is expected to reciprocate.
-If you are in customer service and go out of your way to meet the customer's need, you are appealing to the principle of reciprocity with the knowledge that all humans perceive the need to reciprocate-in this case, by increasing the likelihood of making a purchase from you because you were especially helpful.
+In many cultures, when one person gives something, the receiver is expected to reciprocate.
+If you are in customer service and go out of your way to meet the customer's need, you are appealing to the principle of reciprocity with the knowledge that all humans perceive the need to reciprocate-in this case, by increasing the likelihood of making a purchase from you or your organization because you were especially helpful.
 Reciprocity builds trust and the relationship develops, reinforcing everything from personal to brand loyalty.
-By taking the lead and giving, you build in a moment where people will feel compelled from social norms and customs to give back.
+By taking the lead and giving, you build in a moment where people may feel compelled by social norms and customs to give back.